Smart Tips for Small Bathroom Renovations

 Consider a shower panel over a shower

-Although most showers today feature a minimalistic design, they can still look bulk and make a small bathroom seem even smaller if not selected smartly.
-Those with a shower base are the worst culprit of this offence.
+Although most showers today feature a minimalistic design, they can still look bulky and make a small bathroom seem even smaller if not selected smartly.
+Those with a shower base are the worst culprits of this offence.

 Rather than choose a traditional shower, opt for a contemporary walk-in shower panel.
-The frameless design of shower panels ensures an unobstructed view of your bathroom, reducing the risk of creating visual blocks that make a bathroom appear smaller.
+These frameless showers ensure an unobstructed view of your bathroom, reducing the risk of creating visual blocks that make a bathroom appear smaller.

 Shower panels come in various designs and configurations, from a single panel to a supported enclosure, which is evident in the range available at Ross’s Discount Home Centre.